 - Stop in at the Audubon Society’s Puffin Visitor Center and watch the remote webcam of this unique birds and hear about the efforts to bring them back to the area.
 Ask your innkeeper about the special discount savings for our guests.

-- Walk Main Street and enjoy the unique shops, and many are galleries.
+- Walk Main Street and enjoy the unique shops, and art galleries.
 Enjoy olive oil tasting at FIORE Olive Oils.
 Stop in at the Farnsworth Art Museum or the Maine Center for Contemporary Art.
 If it is a Wednesday in the summer, enjoy extended hours at the Farnsworth.
 On the first Friday of every month is the gallery walk from 5-8pm.

-- Grab and early dinner and take in a movie at Rockland’s renovated Strand Theatre.
+- Grab and early dinner and take in a movie at Rockland’s renovated Strand Theater.

 - Sleep well and dream about your next trip back to the Rockland Camden area of Maine…

 Heavy on the Arts and Culture in the Rockland/Camden Area of Midcoast Maine

 - Walk the historic downtown Rockland Main Street and visit the unique shops on the way to the Farnsworth Art Museum and Wyeth Center.
 Take in the largest collection of Maine artists at this renowned art museum.
 Cross the street to the newly built Maine Center for Contemporary Art for a few hours.
 Visit the many unique galleries on Main Street (over 20 at last count!).

 - Have lunch at Rockland Café, Clan McLaren, Atlantic Baking Company, Cafe Miranda, Hills Seafood, Landings or enjoy a lobster club sandwich at the Brass Compass.